Spaghetti-Software/cxx_plugins/docs/technical_specification.md

 **Required functionality:**
 + Function search
 + Class search
-+ Class creation (should be wrapped with some class that provides automatic deletion on destruction)
++ Class creation (should be wrapped with some class that provides automatic deletion on destruction)(only if user provides factories)
-+ Creation of polymorphic objects (Same idea as clas)
++ Creation of polymorphic objects (Same idea as class)

 ### `PluginManager`